 If you have not read yet about the difference between a permanent establishment and dual residence, do that before diving into this article.

 Countries have the right to tax income generated in their territory by residents as well as by non-residents – this is a well-established principle of taxation.
-On the other hand, if business activities of a non-resident in that territory are insignificant or occasional, then it would not make sense to try to levy a tax on this income.
+On the other hand, if the business activities of a non-resident in that territory are insignificant or occasional, then it would not make sense to try to levy a tax on this income.
 Therefore the question arises: when are the business activities material enough to create a taxable presence?
 Countries are constantly struggling to find the appropriate threshold for when the presence of a non-resident in their jurisdiction becomes sufficient to be subject to tax and the best internationally agreed solution so far are PE rules.

-In real life a PE could be triggered for example in the following case: you use an office in your home country to carry out the core business activities of your Estonian company, i.e. consult your clients, provide IT services etc. The state where that office is located might decide that a PE exists, meaning profits from business activities carried out through that office would be taxed there.
+In real life a PE could be triggered for example in the following case: you use an office in your home country to carry out the core business activities of your Estonian company, i.e. consult your clients, provide IT services etc. The state where that office is located may decide that a PE exists, meaning profits from business activities carried out through that office would be taxed there.

 Even if you steer clear of having an office or any other fixed place of business that could create a PE as described above, the nature of activities of people working to the benefit of your company could also create a PE.

-Namely, a person acting on behalf of a company with the authority to conclude contracts in the name of the company and who from time to time exercises that authority (e.g. an authorised employee, a board member), can create a so-called „dependent agent“ or „agent PE“.
+Namely, a person acting on behalf of a company with the authority to conclude contracts in the name of the company and who from time to time exercises that authority (e.g. an authorised employee, or a board member), can create a so-called „dependent agent“ or „agent PE“.
 This is different from an independent agent because an independent agent would not create a PE.

 The OECD Model Tax Convention states that a PE is not created when business is carried out through a broker, general commission agent or any other agent of an independent status if they are acting in the ordinary course of their business.
 Considering the assumptions, that you are a single shareholder, who sells their services and is an e-resident, not a resident of Estonia, it is likely that in essence you are your business and you make all key decisions and have the full authority to represent your Estonian company.
 As a result, there is a considerable risk of creating an agency PE in the territory where you act on behalf of your company and conclude agreements in the name of your company.